lukechampine/mkvsynth/delbrot/README.md

 Soon it was demo time, and a big push was made to bring the Perl implementation up the required level of sophistication.
 Once the demo was over, though, all work on delbrot promptly ceased.

-A few months later, Luke heard about lex and yacc from his father, and did something unheard of in the realm of software: he *accepted that his approach was inferior*.
-Seeing the power of these tools, he decided to scrap all of his Perl code in favor of a native C interpreter powered by flex and bison.
+A few months later, Luke heard about Lex and Yacc from his father, and did something unheard of in the realm of software: he *accepted that his approach was inferior*.
+Seeing the power of these tools, he decided to scrap all of his Perl code in favor of a native C interpreter powered by Flex and Bison.
 And that brings us to today.